Finding all stable matchings with assignment constraints: Proofs omitted from the main text

 \2

 \begin{customlemma}{4} Let $D_i$ be any digraph obtained by running IDUA on some instance of the one-to-one two-sided matching market.
-Assume that $D_i$ has $r$ rows and $r$ columns (and therefore, by the previous lemma, all stable matchings are perfect matchings of size $r$).
+Assume that $D_i$ has $r$ rows and $r$ columns (and therefore, by Lemma~\ref{lemma:lem1}, all stable matchings are perfect matchings of size $r$).
 Let $v \in V(D_i)$ be arbitrary, such that $d_{\Workers,i}^+(v)=0$ {or $d_{\Firms,i}^+(v)=0$} in $D_i$.
-Every stable matching in $D_i$ not containing $v$ is a stable matching in $D_i-v$.
-And every stable matching in $D_i-v$ of size $r$ is a stable matching in $D_i$ not containing $v$. \end{customlemma}
+Then, the following two conditions are equivalent. \begin{enumerate}[label=(\alph*)] \item $M$ is a stable matching in $D_i$ not containing $v$.